ExploiTR/espCar/README.md

   • Implement *Accelerometer* control on client side
   • Use AsyncTask(s) in Android code (Basically I've skipped them and suppressed errors by `StrictMode.permitAll()` )
   • Write code in server-side for LEDs
   • Custom IP & Port
+  • Buy a new ESP8266 and continue the project (IDK what happened to that existing one :-{ )

 #### `Download Link` : https://github.com/ExploiTR/espCar/releases